PTNUSASATUINTIARTHA-DOKU/social-project-ngamen-online/README.md

     npm install

-You also need to install tailwind css CLI by using this command

-    npm i ng-tailwindcss

 We use npm scripts and [Webpack][] as our build system.

 Run the following commands in two separate terminals to create a blissful development experience where your browser